sathish19120/Computer-Vision/README.md

-# Computer-Vision
+# Computer_Vision_with_OpenCV
-Opencv , python, video, img and pedestrains
+Computer Vision projects with OpenCV and Python